MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 ### Resetting

-- **Change Sheet Selection** — goes back to the sheet picker without clearing the chat history.
+- **Change Sheet Selection**: goes back to the sheet picker without clearing the chat history.
-- **Reset Session** — clears the chat history and the selected sheets entirely.
+- **Reset Session**: clears the chat history and the selected sheets entirely.
 Useful for starting a fresh task.

 ---